-SEATON VALLEY (1) (2) (3) (4) Conclusion LPA Ref of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Balance of contributions to purposes (1) to (4) development from North Tyneside. countryside SV07b Holywell Pond ✓ This LPA is moderately contained by unclassified roads and The Avenue (A190) however the 'weak' urban edge of Seaton Delaval, indicated by allotments and other small land enclosures, increases the risk of non- compact development or sprawl from this settlement Solution ✓ This LPA is open countryside, including an area of wetland nature conservation however there is little opportunity to provide strong, durable boundaries and there is a risk of encroachment on the countryside. ✓ LPA07b Overall high contribution to Green Belt purposes.
+SEATON VALLEY (1) (2) (3) (4) Conclusion LPA Ref LPA name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Balance of contributions to purposes (1) to (4) development from North Tyneside. countryside SV07b Holywell Pond This LPA is moderately contained by unclassified roads and The Avenue (A190) however the 'weak' urban edge of Seaton Delaval, indicated by allotments and other small land enclosures, increases the risk of noncompact development or sprawl from this settlement ○ Development in this LPA would increase the risk of merger with Seaton Sluice however due to the size of the gap this may only occur in the long term. ✓ This LPA is open countryside, including an area of wetland nature conservation however there is little opportunity to provide strong, durable boundaries and there is a risk of encroachment on the countryside. ✓ LPA07b Overall high contribution to Green Belt purposes.
 High risk of sprawl and encroachment on the countryside outweigh the medium risk of long-term merger between Seaton Delaval and Seaton Sluice.
-SV08 Seaton Delaval East ✓ Some containment by the proposed Ashington Blyth and Tyne rail line, The Avenue (A190) is outweighed by the risk of non-compact development from the north east edge of Seaton Delaval and a risk of 'leap- frog' development from North Tyneside. ✓ Development in this LPA would increase the risk of merger between Seaton Delaval and New Hartley. ✓ This LPA is open countryside and there is little opportunity to provide strong, durable boundaries within it.
+SV08 Seaton Delaval East ✓ Some containment by the proposed Ashington Blyth and Tyne rail line, The Avenue (A190) is outweighed by the risk of non-compact development from the north east edge of Seaton Delaval and a risk of 'leapfrog' development from North Tyneside. ✓ Development in this LPA would increase the risk of merger between Seaton Delaval and New Hartley. ✓ This LPA is open countryside and there is little opportunity to provide strong, durable boundaries within it.
 There is a risk of encroachment on the countryside. ✓ LPA SV08 Overall high contribution to Green Belt purposes.
-SV09a New Hartley North West ✓ Some containment by the proposed Ashington Blyth and Tyne rail line is offset by 'weak' urban edges of both Seaton Delaval and New Hartley, which increases the risk of ✓ This LPA forms a very narrow gap between Seaton Delaval and New Hartley and there is a high risk of merger between the two settlements.
-This LPA comprises woodland and scrub woodland and is therefore only moderately open country with strong urban influences on its edges.
+SV09a New Hartley North West ✓ Some containment by the proposed Ashington Blyth and Tyne rail line is offset by 'weak' urban edges of both Seaton Delaval and New Hartley, which increases the risk of ✓ This LPA forms a very narrow gap between Seaton Delaval and New Hartley and there is a high risk of merger between the two settlements. ○ This LPA comprises woodland and scrub woodland and is therefore only moderately open country with strong urban influences on its edges.
 Therefore there is only a ✓ LPA SV09a Overall high contribution to Green Belt purposes.
 The medium risk of encroachment on the countryside is outweighed by the high risk of sprawl